A short tour of operator learning theory: Convergence rates, statistical limits, and open questions

 \section{Minimax analysis of operator learning}

 This section covers fundamental performance limits of \emph{any} operator reconstruction based on a finite number of data samples.
 Although there are probabilistic notions of optimal performance \cite{NovakWozniakowski2008}, we only consider worst-case analysis.
-To this end, let $X$ be a real Banach space of nonlinear operators mapping the Hilbert space $\mathcal{U}$ to the Hilbert space $\mathcal{V}$.
-Define a \emph{method based on $n$ samples} to be any map $\mathsf{M}_n\colon K\subseteq X\to X$ belonging to the set
+To this end, let $X$ be a real Banach space of nonlinear operators acting between two Hilbert spaces $\mathcal{U}$ and $\mathcal{V}$.
+Define a \emph{method based on $n$ samples} to be any map $\mathsf{M}_n\colon K\subseteq X\to X$ in the set

 where we assume point evaluation to be continuous over $K$ in the norm $\|\cdot\|_{X}$.

 The map $\mathsf{M}_n$ factorizes into an abstract \emph{encoding} step, here constrained to be point evaluation of the target operator at $n$ samples, and an abstract \emph{decoding} step, here represented by an arbitrary map from $\mathcal{V}^n$ back to $X$.
 Note that these encoders and decoders pertain to operators themselves, and not to operator inputs or outputs as in \S\ref{sec:erm}.
 Still, ERM can be understood as an element of $\mathsf{Map}_n(K;X)$.
 Based on this setup, define the \emph{minimax reconstruction error based on $n$ samples} to be